fassko/fassko.github.io/_posts/2019-08-28-graphql-ios-swift.md

 ## GraphQL pros and cons

-Every technology has its pluses and minuses.
-You need to understand if the tradeoffs are worth to switch away from regular REST API.
+Every technology has its pros and cons.
+You need to understand if the tradeoffs are worth switching away from regular REST API.

 ### Pros

-Using GrapHQL it is faster to implement, change and maintain your applications.
+GraphQL makes it faster to implement, change and maintain your applications.
 You don’t need to communicate every smaller detail with your backend or even create new endpoints.

 Using Apollo iOS framework helps a lot to use GraphQL in your Swift applications.
 It does support iOS, iPadOS, watchOS, macOS and tvOS.
 You can use Swift type safety and other great features like Result type and more.